SamStenner/nanoGPT/README.md

 > Why did the chicken cross the road?
-To get to the other side!
+To get to England!

 # nanoGPT